maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Examples:

 This program uses `DATA` to define the length and character data for two strings.
 It `READ`s the length and characters, and then loops to print the characters one at a time.
+The first string requires quotes, as it contains a comma, the second does not.

-    10 DATA 7,"Hello, ",6,"World!"
+    10 DATA 7,"Hello, ",6,World!
     20 FOR I=1 TO 2
     30 READ L
     40 READ S$